maestronick1/JS-Review-Readme-Deliverable-7-20/HTMLreadme.md

 ```
 ## Bootstrap

- Bootstrap is the leading framework for building responsive sires, with CDN and templates.
+ Bootstrap is the leading framework for building responsive sites, with CDN and templates.
  ```HTML
 -CSS tag for Bootstrap-